lokkilece/Exam-score-factor-analysis-using-SQL/README.md

 ### 3. Sleep Quality Analysis
 - Joined exam scores with sleep quality
-- Calculated average exam scores by sleep quality and exam difficulty
+- Calculated average exam scores by sleep quality and exam difficulty as to control for the potential impact of exam difficulty on scores
 - Created sorting order mapping tables to ensure meaningful result ordering

 ### 4. Internet Access Analysis